itserik0/jumpstart-workshop/content/introduction/_index.md

 There will be a lot of information.
 You probably won't retain all of it, but that ok.
 This is meant as a taste to what available in front-end development.
 Mastering it doesn't happen in a 2½ hour course.

+## What does this workshop assume?

+I assume you are eager to learn more about front-end web development.
+I am aproaching this working assuming you have little if any web development experience.

 ## What does this workshop cover?

 The Building Blocks of the Web portion of the Jumpstart workshop focuses specifically on **front-end** web development.
 The front-end is what the user can see, the visual layout and interactivity of a web site.
 It's built using a combination of technologies such as **Hypertext Markup Language (HTML)**, **JavaScript** and **Cascading Style Sheets (CSS)**.